As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 I’m in a good state

-These are some examples of the adjectives that can determine a state:
+These are some examples of adjectives that can determine a state:

 frío (cold) — caliente (hot)